lukso-network/docs/docs/standards/universal-profile/08-lsp10-received-vaults.md

 ## Introduction

-To keep track of all the vaults that an address owns, we should avoid the same problem mentioned in [LSP5-ReceivedAssets](./06-lsp5-received-assets.md), which is not informing recipients and senders about ownership transfer of [LSP9-Vaults](07-lsp9-vault.md).
+To keep track of all the vaults that an address owns, we should avoid the same problem mentioned in [LSP5-ReceivedAssets](./05-lsp5-received-assets.md), which is not informing recipients and senders about the ownership transfer of [LSP9-Vaults](07-lsp9-vault.md).

-One way to avoid this problem is to create generic metadata keys that should be registered in the smart contract storage, representing how many different vaults you own, their type, and the address of the transferred vault contract.
+One way to avoid this problem is to create generic metadata keys that developers should register in the smart contract storage, representing how many different vaults you own, their type, and the address of the transferred vault contract.

 ## What does this standard represent ?